|Bob Downing (King Herod) Casper, WY, 1985

-There was an aura of excited expectancy inside Bethel Tabernacle as the time approached 6:00 p.m.
+There was an aura of excited expectancy inside the church as the time approached 6:00 p.m. on the mid-December evening.
 Choir members were nervously walking about in their robes visiting with friends or muttering their lines under their breaths.
 The video/soundtrack operator was praying out loud and with a certain degree of panic as he was having difficulty getting the video/soundtrack display to properly cooperate.
 Members and a good representation of visitors were entering the auditorium, looking for familiar pews or friends.
 Last minute lighting arrangements were checked and rechecked.
-At the last minute, everyone began took their seats, children shushed, lights dimmed, and Pastor Fauss rose to greet the congregation.
-Bethel Tabernacle’s Christmas Cantata for 2012 was about to begin.
+At the last minute, everyone began took their seats, children shushed, lights dimmed, and the pastor rose to greet the congregation.
+The Christmas Cantata to celebrate the Christmas Season was about to begin.

-Christmas Cantata 2012, has been in the record books for a while now, and shortly after its conclusion we began to concentrate on more challenging matters such as increasing our intake of high calorie goodies.
+Past Christmas Cantatas have been in the record books for a while now, and shortly after each conclusion we began to concentrate on more challenging matters such as increasing our intake of high calorie goodies.
 Thankfully, it was too early to begin to think about the upcoming back to work schedule and the inevitable bills for all our Christmas purchases which began to roll in as we entered into January.
 Though replete with activities, expenses, and exhaustive endeavors, Christmas is still a favorite time of year when we have the opportunity to reconnect with relatives and friends, and, being so close to the end of the calendar year, we also have the occasion to review the year just past and reflect on our successes and challenges.

 In the world of Christianity, of course, it is a special time of year, equaled only perhaps by the Easter season.
 Although historical evidence offers clues that Jesus Christ was probably not born in December or the winter season, it is still a time, however arbitrary, that we celebrate the coming of the Savior to Earth and all the ramifications that the event means to believing Christians throughout the ages.

 The concept of the relatively formal Christmas cantata reigned supreme in the religious world far into the 20th century.
-With our Pentecostal backgrounds, Shirley and I have been involved in Christmas cantatas for over fifty years.
+With our Pentecostal music backgrounds, Shirley and I have been involved in Christmas cantatas for over sixty years.
 The church we attended as youths, Peace Tabernacle in Baytown, Texas, was a relatively small church with an average attendance of around 140, but it was a church rich with musical talent.
-That talent was put to good use during the Christmas season, when we delved into the preparation of another cantata.
+That talent was put to good use during the Christmas season, when we delved into the preparation of yet another cantata.
 There was always an almost perceptible groan in the audience when it would be announced around the first of November of each year that “cantata practice” would begin.
 We realized we had a lot of work ahead of us, but somehow as the practices slipped by the music became more meaningful and enjoyable, and the night of our presentation was always one of spiritual uplifting and fulfillment.
 Led by a woman who was an accomplished pianist, organist, singer, and artist, our little choir was challenged to be the best we could be.
-Anniedeen Bateman, our leader, had perfect musical pitch and could hear our sour notes at fifty paces and made us sing it till we got it right.
-Anniedeen started the beloved tradition of “Anniedeen Beans,” which meant that every year after the very last practice before our big presentation, all the participants of the cantata went to Anniedeen’s home and enjoyed chili and beans with French bread.
+Miss Anniedeen Bateman, our leader, had perfect musical pitch and could hear our sour notes at fifty paces and made us sing it till we got it right.
+Anniedeen started the beloved tradition of “Anniedeen Beans,” which meant that every year after the very last practice before our big presentation, all the participants of the cantata went to Miss Anniedeen’s home and enjoyed chili and beans with French bread.
 That was enough to make all the work worthwhile.
-Little did Shirley and I know that many years later she would become our step-mother and step-mother-in-law respectively, although as things are now, we both have sort of forgotten the “step” part.
+Little did Shirley and I know that many years later that same Miss Anniedeen Bateman would become our stepmother and step-mother-in-law respectively, although as events transpired, we both have sort of forgotten the “step” part.

-The general format of the Christmas cantata, consisting of organ, piano, choir, soloists, director, and narrator continued until the late 1960s.
+The general format of the Christmas cantata, consisting of organ, piano, choir, soloists, director, and narrator continued until the early 1970s.
 Presentations continued to be offered within a context of quiet, reverential dignity.
-But as we moved into the 1970s there was a “restyling” of the traditional Christmas cantata.
+But as we moved into the latter 1970s there was a “restyling” of the traditional Christmas cantata.
 Before you jump to the conclusion that I’m about to yell, “It’s an abomination!” please be aware that is not the case: many changes which have occurred I welcome.

-In the mid 70s we were attending a small church in Casper, Wyoming, where my father-in-law was pastor.
-By this time Anniedeen Bateman had become Anniedeen Creel and my mother-in-law.
+By the mid 70s, we were attending a small church in Casper, Wyoming, where my father-in-law was pastor.
+By this time Miss Anniedeen Bateman had become Mrs. Anniedeen Creel and my mother-in-law.
 The first time we used a soundtrack I brought my stereo amplifier, cassette player, and speakers from home and we set everything up in the church.
 For the first time, we had electronic music for our cantata and were on the cutting edge of technology.
-It did not become the modus operandi for our Christmas musicals, however, because we were blessed with some very accomplished musicians in our church, so the soundtrack became an option each year, sometimes used, sometimes not.
+It did not become the modus operandi for our Christmas musicals, however, because we were blessed with some very accomplished musicians in our church, so the soundtrack became an option each year but rarely used.

 Over the years Christmas performances have become more complex, at least in non-Pentecostal churches.
 In many Pentecostal churches, however, the opposite has occurred.
-Recognizing the effort required to master a musical instrument or the vocal practice needed to master a vocal presentation, we now have instrumentalists who never progress beyond striking the basic chords of a musical piece and singers who all sing soprano and never bother with alto, tenor, or bass.
+Recognizing the effort required to master a musical instrument or the vocal practice needed to master a difficult vocal presentation, we now have instrumentalists who never progress beyond striking the basic chords of a musical piece and singers who all sing soprano and never bother with alto, tenor, or bass.
 Apparently, decisions have been made in many churches that too much effort is required for a complicated Christmas presentation.
 Throughout the years I have sung bass, tenor, solos, duets, and trios.
-I have been King Herod, a wise man, a shepherd, and an inn keeper, but in 2012 my task was simply being the program narrator.
+I have been King Herod, a wise man, a shepherd, an inn keeper, or simply the program narrator.
 (I even directed a choir once in Oklahoma...they were REALLY desperate.)
 Every year most choir members dread the beginning of practice knowing that they will be sacrificing time and effort, and every year the general feeling is that it will never "come together.”
 But somehow, through perhaps God’s grace, it always does “come together” and we are able to celebrate Christmas.
-Such was the case in 2012.
-With a decidedly small group considering the size of our church, the choir practiced for weeks until the final practice night, and suddenly things just seemed to fall into place.
-The presentation came across powerfully, and the singers were beautifully harmonious.
-The Christmas cantata was not just about Christmas…it WAS Christmas.
-May the Christmas cantata rest in peace.
+Such has been the case every year.
+Every year the choir practices for weeks on end until the final nerve-racking formal night, and suddenly things just seem to fall into place.
+The presentation comes across powerfully, and the singers are beautifully harmonious.
+The Christmas cantata is not just about Christmas…it IS Christmas.
+May the Christmas cantata live on.